Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Proposed Magnetic Models Based on Gradient Networks

 The activation function $\bm{\sigmaup}(\mathbf{z})$ can be chosen in various ways.
 The simplest choice is elementwise activations, where each component of the output depends only on the corresponding component of the input.
 Typically, they are computationally more efficient than vector activations.
 However, elementwise activations cannot universally approximate all monotone conservative fields.
 They represent only a subset of such fields, corresponding to gradients of sums of convex ridge functions \cite{Cha2025}.

 Elementwise activations must be selected to match the saturation characteristics of the target map.
 Hence, different activation types are used for the current and flux-linkage maps.
+Magnetic saturation causes the current map to have an increasing slope, which is matched by rectifier-type activations possessing a non-decreasing derivative.
+Conversely, the flux-linkage map has a decreasing slope, suiting sigmoid-type activations.
+Since this depends only on generic ferromagnetic saturation \cite{Fis1956}, the activation choice is machine-independent.

 For simplicity, we employ the same activation function for all hidden units within each network.
 For modeling current maps, rectifier-type activations, such as softplus or algebraic squareplus, can be used.
 The squareplus is given by \cite{Bar2021}

 where the positive parameter $\beta$ affects the shape around zero.
 Fig.~\ref{fig:activation} shows the shape of squareplus $\sigma(z)$ and its derivative $\D \sigma/\D z = (1 + z / \sqrt{z^2 + \beta})/2$ at different values of $\beta$.
 The derivative smoothly transitions from zero to one, resembling the saturation characteristics of magnetic materials.
 The squareplus function is computationally more efficient than softplus.
 It is also inherently numerically stable for large inputs.